ebmdatalab/openprescribing/openprescribing/dmd/tests/data/README.txt

-This directory contains input data for import_dmd2 tests.
+This directory contains input data for import_dmd tests.
 Most of the data is derived from production data.

 The files in dmd/1/ contain data about several VMPs, and their associated